tfalkowski/googlePlacesApp/README.md

 ## Tests
 Rest API and also GUI are covered by Kahlan tests.
-To execute tests in project directory run
+To execute tests in project directory run:

     tests/kahlan.sh